mark-church/gke-networking-recipes/CONTRIBUTING.md

 	- A brief description of what this recipe accomplishes
 	- Any references to specific GKE features or GCP load balancers should be appropriately linked
 	- The use-cases that this recipe accomplishes should be listed
-	- A diagram [of this format]() should be used to describe the networking flow, example, or architecture wherever it makes sense
+	- A diagram [of this format]() should be used to describe the networking flow, example, or architecture wherever it makes sense.
+Images should go into the [`/images`](/images) folder.
 - Network manifests
 	- This section describes the primary capabilities and configuration format for the features that are highlighted in this recipe
 	- This section should only focus on the networking-related manifests but not show or describe all the manifests (such as app deployment)